sonnyit/java/_posts/2016-06-13-jb-exceptions.md

 ## try-catch - Exception handling [&#10548;](#tables)

+Exception Handling is the mechanism to handle runtime malfunctions.
+We need to handle such exceptions to prevent abrupt termination of program.

 ### What is try-catch block? [&#10548;](#tables)

-The try block contains a block of program statements within which an exception might occur.
+* The try block contains a block of program statements within which an exception might occur.
 A try block is always followed by a catch block, which handles the exception that occurs in associated try block.

-The corresponding catch block executes if an exception of a particular type occurs within the try block.
+* The corresponding catch block executes if an exception of a particular type occurs within the try block.

-A try block must followed by a catch block or finally block or both.
+* A try block must followed by a catch block or finally block or both.

 #### Syntax of try-catch in Java